 Ring modulation pedals are, as the name suggests, modulation pedals.
 They contain ring modulation circuits that can affect the sound in, arguably, musical and non-musical ways.

 What is ring modulation?
-Ring modulation is an amplitude modulation effect where two signals (an input signal and a carrier signal) are summed together to create two brand new frequencies which are the sum and difference of the input and carrier signals.
-The carrier wave is typically a sine wave selected by the effects unit while the input signal is from the guitar.
+Ring modulation is an amplitude modulation effect where two signals (an input signal and a modulator signal) are summed together to create two brand new frequencies which are the sum and difference of the input and modulator signals.
+The modulator wave is typically a simple wave selected by the effects unit while the carrier signal is the guitar signal at the input.